mfalade/bin/README.md

 ### changextension
 A script that allows you change the extensions of all files in a directory, with a particular extension.

-Say you have a directory that contains 50 `.txt` files and you want to change their extensions to `.json`or something else, then this utility script is for you
+Say you have a directory that contains 50 `.txt` files and you want to change their extensions to `.json`or something else.
+I can't imagine attempting to do that manually.
+Save yourself the headache, that's exactly why this script exists.

 + To use, simply switch to the directory containing the files and type: